Policy Statements—Consider including specific policies in your syllabus; here are some options:

 - Makeup Work for Legitimate Absences—Note that UConn does not have an attendance policy (except in relation to the final exam); you are encouraged to allow students to make up work for excused absences.

 - Final Exam Policy—Here is an optional final exam policy statement: In accordance with UConn policy, students are required to be available for their final exam and/or complete any assessment during the time stated.
-If you have a conflict with this time you must obtain official permission to schedule a make-up exam with the Office of Student Support and Advocacy (OSSA).
-If permission is granted, OSSA will notify the instructor.
+If you have a conflict with this time you must obtain official permission to schedule a make-up exam with the Dean of Students.
+If permission is granted, the Dean of Students will notify the instructor.
 Please note that vacations, previously purchased tickets or reservations, graduations, social events, misreading the assessment schedule, and oversleeping are not viable reasons for rescheduling a final.

 Other policy statements related to the topics below may also be useful: